Are you considering buying a smart home? This article will share the types of technology you can hope to...

 The area lies to the southeast of central London and is surrounded by the rolling countryside of the High Weald and the North Downs – much of it woodland.

-The town is also wrapped in a rich history which has left a legacy of several stately homes in the area – most notably Knole House, which was built in the 1450s.
+The town is also wrapped in a rich history that has left a legacy of several stately homes in the area.
+One of the most notable is Knole House, which was built in the 1450s.

 The former home of Sir Winston Churchill, Chartwell, is also nearby, as is his oft-quoted RAF fighter station at Biggin Hill.